A plus 220-1001 – Exam Objective 3.1

 RG 6 cable

 RG-59 (Radio Grade-59) coaxial cables were once heavily used in CATV installations.
 The construction is identical to the RG-6 except the RG-59 uses a thinner core.
-The RG numbering system uses increasing numbers to represent the increasing size of the cores, making the RG-6 considerably thicker than the RG-59.
+The RG numbering system uses decreasing numbers to represent the size of the cores, making the RG-6 considerably thicker than the RG-59.
 Both cable types use F-type terminators.

 RG 59 Cable